opendocsg/opendoc-supreme-court-judgements/2019_SGHC_84/report.md

 37     Thirdly, the narrow approach recognises that “courts have no greater expertise than expert valuers; and that where parties have chosen voluntarily to commit the determination of valuation to an expert, judicial restraint is an appropriate response” (_Holt v Cox_ (1997) 23 ACSR 590 at 597, cited in _Geowin_ at \[18\]).

 38     In any event, I note that even on Chan J’s approach in _The Oriental Insurance_, the definition of a manifest error still remains narrow.
-As observed by Vinodh Coomaraswamy J in _Jayanti Nadarajoo v Bronwyn Helen Matthews and another_ at \[73\]:
+As observed by Vinodh Coomaraswamy J in _Jayanti Nadarajoo v Bronwyn Helen Matthews and another_ at [2015] SGHC 222   \[73\]:

 Even on Chan J’s approach, it is clear that not all error is manifest error.
 Only error which is capable of affecting the outcome of the determination and _admits no difference of opinion_ amounts to manifest error.
 The example provided is a clear arithmetical error.
 In that case, Chan J found manifest error in the determination of the period of interest because of a technical arithmetical error in the expert’s discount calculations. \[emphasis in original\]